andrewzhuk/sequel-generate-slug/README.md

 $ bundle install
 ```

-## License

-Sequel Generate Slug is released under the [MIT License](https://opensource.org/licenses/MIT).

-This means that you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the project's software without restriction, provided that the above copyright notice and this license notice appear in all copies.

-Please note that the Sequel Generate Slug is provided "as is" and without warranty of any kind, express or implied.
-The project's contributors shall not be liable for any damages or liabilities arising from the use or inability to use the project's software.
-Use at your own risk.

 ## Contributing

-We welcome and appreciate contributions from the community to help improve and expand our NFT marketplace platform.
+We welcome and appreciate contributions from the community to help improve and expand our software.
 If you're interested in contributing, please follow these steps:

 1. **Fork the repository**: Create a fork of the main repository by clicking the "Fork" button in the top-right corner of this page.